 This is a blog devoted to my fangirly ravings.
 It’s been around (on and off) since 2009.
 I usually post about games here, but I’m interested in a lot of things, so the topics I cover tend to wander all over the place.

 And yes, I know that fangirling and going borderline crazy about anything is a potential health hazard, but sometimes you need a little madness to stay sane.

 My name is El, I’m a copywriter by day and gamer/bookworm by night.
 I’ve been described by my husband as “blunt as a baseball bat with bent nails”, and I have been known to fall victim to sudden fits of fangirl raving/raging.
 As I’ve mentioned above, I’m interested in a lot of things, including video games, the realms of fantasy and fiction, art, folkore, and anime.
 Reading, mobile/PC gaming, and Netflix series are my current major pastimes, but I’ve also been dabbling in photography.

 Isa and I were college classmates, but her intellectual prowess has evolved into something I can barely hold a candle to.
-She just completed her master’s thesis this year while also working as a research assistant.
+She just completed her master’s thesis last year while also working as a research assistant.
 When I first asked her to contribute to this blog and asked her to write her own blurb, she mentioned that her interests “are spawned mainly by her love of narratives, good, bad or ugly, so she meanders anywhere a good story can be had.”